PepperDash/EssentialsPluginTemplate/README.md

 ### Instructions for Renaming Solution and Files

-See the Task List in Visual Studio for a guide on how to start using the templage.
+See the Task List in Visual Studio for a guide on how to start using the template.
 There is extensive inline documentation and examples as well.

 For renaming instructions in particular, see the XML `remarks` tags on class definitions